randruc/Lazuli/README.md

 ## Uploading binaries to the target platform

-On AVR MCUs, `avrdude` can be used to uplaod the final binary to the target machine.
+On AVR MCUs, `avrdude` can be used to upload the final binary to the target machine.
 The script [scripts/AVR/upload.sh](scripts/AVR/upload.sh) can be used for that.
 It takes the HEX file as a parameter.